codeplaysoftware/syclacademy/README.md

 #### Additional cmake arguments for AdaptiveCpp

-When building with AdaptiveCpp, cmake will additionally require you to specify the target platform using `-DHIPSYCL_TARGETS=<target specification>`.
+When building with AdaptiveCpp, cmake will additionally require you to specify the target platform using `-DACPP_TARGETS=<target specification>`.
-`<target specification>` is a list of backends and devices to target, for example `-DHIPSYCL_TARGETS="omp;hip:gfx900,gfx906"` compiles for CPUs with the OpenMP backend and for AMD Vega 10 and Vega 20 GPUs using the HIP backend.
+`<target specification>` is a list of compilation flows to enable and devices to target, for example `-DACPP_TARGETS="omp;generic"` compiles for CPUs using OpenMP and GPUs using the generic single-pass compiler.

-Available backends are:
+Available compilation flows are:
 * `omp` - OpenMP CPU backend
+* `generic` - Generic single-pass compiler.
+Generates a binary that runs on AMD, NVIDIA and Intel GPUs using runtime compilation
 * `cuda` - CUDA backend for NVIDIA GPUs.
 Requires specification of targets of the form sm_XY, e.g. sm_70 for Volta, sm_60 for Pascal
 * `hip`  - HIP backend for AMD GPUs.
 Requires specification of targets of the form gfxXYZ, e.g. gfx906 for Vega 20, gfx900 for Vega 10

-* `spirv` - use clang SYCL driver to generate spirv (experimental)
+When in doubt, use `-DACPP_TARGETS=omp;generic`.

 #### CMake usage example